Stability and cyclicity of polycycles in non-smooth planar vector fields: Abstract

 \section{Abstract}

-In this paper we find conditions for the stability of polycycles of non-smooth planar vector fields containing hyperbolic saddles, semi-hyperbolic saddles, saddle-nodes and tangential singularities.
+In this paper we extend three results about polycycles (also known as graphs) of planar smooth vector field to planar non-smooth vector fields (also known as piecewise vector fields, or Filippov systems).
+The polycycles considered here may contain hyperbolic saddles, semi-hyperbolic saddles, saddle-nodes and tangential singularities of any degree.
+We determine when the polycycle is stable or unstable.
 We prove the bifurcation of at most one limit cycle in some conditions and at least one limit cycle for each singularity in other conditions.
-We also give the bifurcation diagram of the polycycles composed by a hyperbolic saddle and a quadratic-regular tangential singularity.